SAP-samples/codejam-cap-llm/exercises/04-explore-sap-hana-cloud-vector-engine/README.md

 In this exercise, you will learn:

 - What vector embeddings are.
-- How to enable the SAP HANA Cloud vector engine
+- How to enable the SAP HANA Cloud Vector Engine
 - How to configure your CAP application for SAP HANA deployment
 - How to bind your CAP application to a new HDI instance